Cosmic-Ray Mass Composition around the Knee via Principal Component Analysis: Mass composition around the knee using PCA

 Using the same reconstruction procedures, we applied the PCA method to the KASCADE experimental data, thereby constructing two-dimensional distributions of PCA0 vs. PCA1 for the five energy intervals within the $\lg(E/\mathrm{eV}) = [15.0 - 16.0]$ range.
 Subsequently, we fitted these experimental 2D distributions with the 2D distributions obtained from MC simulations for the five primary particle species, for each hadronic interaction model, following a Chi-squared minimization.
 In this way, we obtain the abundance of each primary particle species as a function of energy within the studied energy range.
 Figure \ref{fig:fractions} shows the evolution of the individual fractions for the five types of primary particles (p, He, C, Si, and Fe) as a function of energy, based on the fits of the experimental PCA0 vs. PCA1 distributions to the MC predictions corresponding to the three considered hadronic interaction models.
 It is worth mentioning that the concentrations of the different primary species as a function of energy obtained by this method, based on the four EAS parameters, do not exhibit any discrepancy between the hadronic models considered in the simulation process.
-Another important point is that the fractions of protons, helium nuclei, and iron nuclei obtained through this method are in excellent agreement with those obtained in the IceTop experiment \citet{Rawlins_2016} at energies above the \textit{knee} (see Figure 10 in \citet{2023JCAP...09..020A}).
+Another important point is that the fractions of protons and iron nuclei (the two extremes in the sets of nuclei considered in the analyses) obtained using this method based on KASCADE data are in excellent agreement with those obtained by the IceTop experiment at energies above the \textit{knee}, whereas the helium nuclei fractions show only a slight overlap within the systematic uncertainty bands \citet{Rawlins_2016, IceCube:2019hmk, Soldin:2022evu}.
+A quantitative comparison of the intermediate nuclei abundances would be difficult, given that the IceTop analyses considered only four elements: p, He, O, and Fe, while in the present analysis we used a set of five elements: p, He, C, Si, and Fe.
 The details of the systematic uncertainty analysis are presented in Section \ref{sec:syst}.